anttisalonen/progbook/rst/parse_gps.rst

    6 6.5 150.0 150.0
    6 9.5 500.0 500.0

 Here, we have mock-up data for bus routes 3 and 6; three data points each.
+The first column is the bus route number.
+The last two columns are coordinates indicating the bus position relative to the bus stop (bus stop being at 0, 0).
+The second column indicates the time, in minutes, it took for the bus to reach our bus stop.
+As you can see, we've seen buses that are 500 meters out in both X any Y directions to take nine and a half minutes to reach our stop while buses nearer have required less time.

 Let's mock up some relevant current GPS data:

   ::